 Lockheed Martin Works to Balance Rising Health Care Costs, Business Operations

-While you may have finalized your enrollment in health insurance coverage through Lockheed Martin for the 2014 year, we never consider our health insurance work “final.”
-We are continuously looking for ways to manage rising costs and prepare for the future requirements of the health care reform law.
+The 2015 annual enrollment season is quickly approaching, but it’s important to know that we are continuously looking for ways to manage rising costs and prepare for the impending and future requirements of the health care reform law.

 The LM HealthWorks Plan, an Aetna PPO (preferred provider organization), is Lockheed Martin’s primary medical insurance plan.
 A PPO allows plan participants the freedom to choose the doctors and hospitals they want to visit.
 By choosing preferred providers in the plan’s network, participants pay lower fees, but out-of-network providers are still covered.